-As of Jan 2023, we are eighteen months into our work and are excited for the project to grow this year.
-A second round of funding will be starting soon which will allow us to hire a full time project manager.
+As of June 2023, we are two years into our work and are excited for the project to grow this year.
+A second round of funding will be starting soon which will allow us to hire two staff for the project.

 In 2022, we built our core team, met with City Officials and started developing a larger coalition of organizations within the community.
 We held several community based meetings.
 Our first group of meetings was to get feedback on creating wellbeing economies in Pomona.

 In December, we held two community information events on how to create and sustain employee owned businesses.

 Our focus for the next 6 months is to:

 - Expand our Core Team